Roger Dajoz

-Roger Dajoz (22 August 1929 - 2019) was a French biologist, ecologist and entomologist, former student of the Ecole Normale Supérieure and a teacher at the Museum national d'histoire naturelle in Paris.
+Roger Dajoz (22 August 1929 – 10 March 2019) was a French biologist, ecologist and entomologist.

 Biography

+He was former student of the Ecole Normale Supérieure and a teacher at the Museum national d'histoire naturelle in Paris.
+He specialised in the insects that feed on rotting wood and gave the term saproxylic insects in 1966 and has been considered the father of saproxylic entomology.
+Most of his writings were in French.

-He published a lot of books on ecology, entomology and biology.
+He published a number of books on ecology, entomology and biology.
 One of the most important is an Ecology dictionary named Précis d'écologie, published by Dunod in French.

-He married Aline Langevin, anglicist and French physicist Paul Langevin's granddaughter.
-They gave birth to two daughters, Isabelle Dajoz, who is a biologist and a teacher at Université Denis Diderot, and Hélène Dajoz, who is a teacher in mathematics.